Skip to contents

 addWoodDensityData

-A dataframe containing additional wood density data to be combined with the global wood density database.
-The dataframe should be organized in a dataframe with three (or four) columns: "genus","species","wd", the fourth column "family" is optional.
+A dataframe containing additional wood density data to be combined with the global wood density database (see Details).

 verbose